Neubauer-Group/dgx-setup/README.md

 $ pyenv virtualenv miniconda3-latest mlflow-base
 ```

-### Making Conda useable standalone

-If you want to be able to use Conda for package management directly outside of `pyenv`, you just need to use the installed miniconda distribution to initialize Conda
+To be able to use Conda for package management with or without `pyenv`, you just need to use the installed miniconda distribution to initialize Conda

 ```console
 $ pyenv shell miniconda3-latest